Ironing

 The first known use of heated metal to "iron" clothes is known to have occurred in China.
-The electric iron was invented in 1882, by Henry Seely White.
+The electric iron was invented in 1882, by Henry W. Seely.
 Seely patented his "electric flatiron" on June 6, 1882 (U.S. Patent no. 259,054).

 Equipment

 Iron

 The iron is the small appliance used to remove wrinkles from fabric.
 It is also known as a clothes iron, steam iron, flat iron, smoothing iron or iron box.

 On 15 February 1858 W. Vandenburg and J. Harvey patented an ironing table that facilitated pressing sleeves and pant legs.
 A truly portable folding ironing board was first patented in Canada in 1875 by John B. Porter.
 The invention also included a removable press board used for sleeves.
 In 1892 Sarah Boone obtained a patent in the United States for improvements to the ironing board, allowing for better quality ironing for shirt sleeves.

 Ironing board cover sizes

 Tailor's ham

 A tailor's ham or dressmakers ham is a tightly stuffed pillow in the shape of a ham used as a mold when pressing curves such as sleeves or collars.